OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Limitations

-As the dataset was based upon a static excel file, it is inherently deprived of any prospective data which can impact subsequent strategical and/or tactical decisions that the hotel conglomerate may choose to undertake.
+As the dataset was based upon a static excel file, it is inherently deprived of any prospective data which can impact subsequent strategical and/or tactical decisions that the hotel conglomerate may choose to take.

 ### References